PM520-Spring2022/Assignment3/README.md

 Find a proposal kernel (i.e. q(x->x’), the way of producing new candidate values) that performs more efficiently.
 Again use the Gelman plots to show how performance has changed.
 Discuss how the performance has improved

-Due On March 30th, at 1pm
+Due On XXXX, at midnight.

 ## Part 2 - Code Breaking